-Although it is not yet present in the UK, it is considered likely to arrive soon.
-The places it is most likely to be found are in southern parts of England (it may be able to cross the channel from France) or goods among which it could be accidentally imported (such as soil with imported pot plants, cut flowers, fruit and timber).
-Active months between April and November (peak August/September).
-Inactive over the winter, so the most likely time to see this species will be early next year.
+It is still expected that the places it is most likely to be found in numbers are in southern parts of England (it may be able to cross the channel from France) or in goods among which it could be accidentally imported (such as soil with imported pot plants, cut flowers, fruit and timber).
+Active between April and November (peak August/September).

 - Vespa velutina queens are up to 3 cm in length; workers up to 25 mm (slightly smaller than the native European hornet Vespa crabro)